JeffreySanford/true-north/true-north-insights/documentation/development/ESLINT_CONFIG.md

 These Ultra-Draconian ESLint rules represent the **HIGHEST STANDARD** of Angular development - **FEDERAL CONTRACTOR MAXIMUM ENFORCEMENT** that ensures **EVERY LINE OF CODE** meets **LEGENDARY TRADITIONAL ARCHITECTURAL REQUIREMENTS**.

 By enforcing these patterns, we maintain **ULTRA-LEGENDARY CODE QUALITY** that **EXCEEDS** the most stringent federal requirements and **GUARANTEES** architectural excellence that **STANDS THE TEST OF TIME**.
+---

+## 🚀 **PHASE 2 COMPLIANCE STATUS**

+All code and documentation now meet ultra-draconian standards.
+ESLint validation passes with zero warnings or errors.
+Enforcement is active across all Nx monorepo folders.
+Ready for Phase 2 review and continuous monitoring.